aiidalab/aiidalab-launch/README.md

 ### Profile Management

 The tool allows to manage multiple profiles, e.g., with different home directories or ports.
-See `aiidalab-launch profiles --help` for more information.
+See `aiidalab-launch profile --help` for more information.

 ### Data Management